rshay001/codequest_fantasy/challenges/day02.md

-# Day 2 — Which unit
+# Day 2 — The Locked Door

+Deeper inside the castle, Link finds a massive door sealed with glowing runes.
+A nearby pedestal holds another stone tablet, marked “Unit.”
-Flipping it over, he finds another cryptic message: multiple lines of mixed symbols like:
+When he touches it, lines of symbols appear:
 ```
 #*#**###*#*##